pinam45/USCP_results/RWLS/2019_10_18_complete_benchmark/README.md

 The solver was run 100 times on each of the 96 instances with parameters used in [Gao2015](../../References.md) to be able to compare them with the authors results.
 For most instances the article give results with a time limit and with a steps limit, the steps limit was used here so the machine running the algorithm doesn't influence the results.

-The script used to submit the 96 * 100 = 9600 jobs to slurm is [submit_all.sh](./scripts/submit_all.sh).
+The script used to submit the 96 * 100 = 9600 repetitions to slurm is [submit_all.sh](./scripts/submit_all.sh).
 This script submit jobs with run scripts depending on the on the instance type, see below for details.

 ### Base instances (OR-Library base instances)